aimms/how-to/Articles/80/80-schedule-jobs.rst

 Each line is explained as follows:

 #.
 Determine the payload procedure that should be executed by each server session.
-Here it is the ``pr_Friesian``, as Friesians are excellent workhorses.
+Here it is the ``pr_Friesian``, as Friesian horses are excellent workhorses.

 #.
 A call to the procedure that actually starts each server session.